Skip to content

 But what makes a healthy home?
 It’s more than four walls and a roof.
 It’s somewhere that keeps us warm and makes us feel safe.
 Somewhere affordable enough that we’re not forced to make impossible choices – like between paying rent or putting food on the table.
 A healthy home connects us to our community, to opportunities, and to peace of mind.

 Every family should have a home – one to cook in, socialise, do our homework, and go to bed warm and safe at night.
+But some of us face a brick wall when it comes to housing.

 Julie, mother-of-one